Matrixx-Devices/android_vendor_MatrixxOTA/changelogs/source_changelog.md

+# Matrixx v-11.8.0 (A15) DELTΔ Changelog
+- Sep patch merged
+- Reduce the size of keyguard affordance
+- Switch to pixel 10 pro xl for mainline spoofing
+- Spoof playstore to mainline
+- Update Keybox spoofing & add default keybox in source (now you will get strong out of box)
+- Add an option to customize blur radius in Launcher

 # Matrixx v-11.7.0-EOL(A15) Tangent Changelog
 - Fix unsupported qs tile icon crash
 - Fix flickering issue in streaming video cases